zkmkarlsruhe/lidar/README.md

 Each configuration of LiDAR sensors in a space is called a **lidar configuration**.
 A lidar configuration is stored in a directory named **lidarconfig-*name*** which lives in the same directory as lidartool and lidaradmin.

+The software has been developed for Linux and testet with Ubuntu Mate 20.04.

 This repository is structured the following way:

 ```